 If you include CIG contributions in line with the example text provided above, no additional letter of collaboration is necessary.
-However, if you want to include CIG in a role described under Extended Support above, or want to include CIG in another role that extends beyond our standard role, please contact us to discuss CIG's contributions to your proposal.
+This includes deployment on our HUBzero platform, software consultation, and assistance with community engagement and training.
+However, if you want to include CIG in an extended role, please contact us to discuss CIG's collaboration in your proposal.

 A Letter of Collaboration can be requested by Contacting Us with: